 - With the intent to injure, annoy, threaten, alarm, harm or infect a peace officer, firefighter, or EMT, you cause the official to come into contact with a bodily fluid by throwing, tossing, or any other means.

 3rd Degree Assault charges usually arise after a fight in which one of the people involved reports they felt pain.
-Because “bodily injury” (pain) must be present from the fighting order to be convicted, this charge is closely related to Harassment – C.R.S.
+Because “bodily injury” (pain) must be present from the fighting in order to be convicted, this charge is closely related to Harassment – C.R.S.
 18-9-111.
 Harassment is charged whenever a person strikes, kicks, shoves or touches a person and no pain or injury results.
-If the alleged victim says they felt pain (bodily injury), they will be charged with Third Degree Assault.
+If the alleged victim says they felt pain (bodily injury), they will be charged with 3rd Degree Assault.

 Arapahoe County Third Degree Assault Sentence Range

-3rd Degree Assault is a class 1 misdemeanor in Aurora, Highlands Ranch and Littleton.
-If you are convicted of this offense, you will face up to 24 months in the Arapahoe County Jail.
+3rd Degree Assault is a class 1 misdemeanor in Aurora, Centennial, and Littleton.
+If you are convicted of this offense, you will face up to 24 months in Arapahoe County Jail.
 Often, Domestic Violence (DV) is charged along with Third Degree Assault.
 If you are convicted of Domestic Violence, you will face many restrictions in your life, such as the loss of your right to bear arms and criminal history.

 If the victim of your Assault in the Third Degree is a pregnant woman and you knew she was pregnant, there is a mandatory minimum six-month jail sentence.

 Third Degree Assault Attorney In Parker And Castle Rock, Colorado